codeclou-archive/docker-atlassian-sdk/README.md

     atlas-package
 ```

 Run a certain JIRA© Version standalone for testing.
+(Note: On macOS it might ve very slow to use VOLUME)

 ```
 docker run \
     -i -t \